 Building the API: Consider the options.

-Building APIs with the right logic and functionality entirely in tune with the design can be challenging – you need to figure out how to get around limitations, configuring frameworks and web server infrastructure.
+Building APIs with the right logic and functionality entirely in tune with the design can be challenging.
+Therefore you need to figure out how to get around limitations, configuring frameworks and web server infrastructure.
 If you have the back-end developer skills and time is not a significant factor, then pick the programming framework that your development team is familiar with.
 The most popular examples are;

-Building a fully functional REST API from the ground up is a large project for any developer, and even more challenging for IT professionals unfamiliar with the nuances of how APIs are coded, deployed, and maintained.
+Building a fully functional REST API from the ground up is a large project for any developer.
+Furthermore even more challenging for IT professionals unfamiliar with the nuances of how APIs are coded, deployed, and maintained.

 The Linx Designer shows you a 100s of pre-wrapped development functions.
 Linx reduces 100s of lines of code to a single visual function with properties that guide the developer to success.
 By merely adjusting these properties, developers can quickly implement sophisticated technologies and integrate with a wide range of APIs and services.
 The objects created in the Linx Designer must be defined, so an understanding of basic data type structures and data objects is necessary.
 Still, the backend process to consume input and store data is entirely generated by Linx.